South Korean president's confidante snubs impeachment trial

 - A Seattle mini-mall closes and neighbors hope and worry ... again | Jerry Large

+Choi said in the documents that it was difficult for her to testify because she needed time to prepare for her trial, which is being held at a different court, said Park Han-Chul, the Constitutional Court’s chief justice.
+Choi also noted that her daughter is also being investigated over the corruption scandal, and cited an article in the country’s criminal litigation law that allows a person to refuse to give testimony that could put their relatives at risk of prosecution or conviction.

-The court said that it would call Choi and the two former presidential aides as witnesses again next week, and that it would take steps to forcibly summon them if they refused to appear again.
+However, the court said it would call Choi and the two former presidential aides as witnesses again next week, and that it would take steps to forcibly summon them if they refused to appear again.

 The no-shows by the three came after the court last week heard from only one of four former and current presidential aides it had called in as witnesses.
 Police are currently trying to locate two of Park’s former aides after court employees failed to deliver subpoenas to them.